WooCommerce 5.1.0 Update: Should You Get It?

 - Brings forth 109 commits from 22 contributors on the WooCommerce admin page.

 The WooCommerce 5.1.0 is a minor release which means that every update is backwards compatible with the last version.
 Furthermore, we recommend having a backup of WordPress and also check the compatibility of the themes and plugins before getting the update.
+Check out best Woocommerce CRMs.
+You may also learn how to speed up Woocommerce store.

 What’s More with the WooCommerce 5.1.0 Update?